CrunchyData/crunchy-postgresql-manager/docs/dev-setup.md

 systemctl stop firewalld.service
 ~~~~~~~~~~~~~~~~~~~~~~~~

-There is a starter script in CPM /sbin directory
+There is a document, firewall-setup.md, that shows how the CPM ports
-that attempts to open up only the required CPM ports, adjust
-this for your local use if you require firewalld.
+can be opened up.

 Start CPM Server Agent
 ----------------------